 Thanks for asking me to have this dialogue with you.
 I enjoyed our time together.

 Thank you Ozzie for sharing your time and knowledge with us.
 I, and I am sure many others, have learned so much from you, especially about mindful running.
 You have a wonderfully refreshing outlook on running and life.
-We certainly enjoyed this time with you and we look forward to the release of your new books and will continue to read more of your running folklore and mindful articles on your website and on Twitter.
+We certainly enjoyed this time with you and we look forward to the release of your new books and will continue to read more of your running folklore and mindful articles on your website and on Twitter and Linkedin.

 More Running Interviews